February 11, 2025

 Durability

 Vinyl frames are designed to withstand the elements, making them highly durable.
 They won’t warp, crack, or fade like wood, and they’re resistant to moisture, which helps prevent mold and mildew growth.
-This makes them an ideal choice for homes in humid climates.
+This makes them an ideal choice for New Orleans homes that deal with constant humidity.

 Design Options